PBR Renderer

 Physically Based Shading

-The shading model is based on the Cook-Torrance microfacet BRDF.
+Shading is implemented using the Cook-Torrance microfacet BRDF.

-The renderer supports image based lighting (IBL) for both diffuse and specular lighting contributions.
+The renderer supports image-based lighting (IBL) for both diffuse and specular contributions.

 Shadows

-The renderer supports shadow mapping for both directional lights and point lights.
+Shadow mapping is implemented for both directional and point lights.

-SSAO (Screen Space Ambient Occlusion) to approximate small-scale occlusion
+SSAO (Screen Space Ambient Occlusion) for local occlusion approximation

-HDR rendering and bloom to simulate high-intensity light bleeding
+HDR rendering with bloom for high-intensity light scattering

 Architecture